QuickPoses/quickposes.github.io/help/1_5/best_practices.md

 Also note that, as shown in the picture above, images' filenames are used when displaying the results at the end of a session.

+**Note:**
+> You can do these changes directly on the folder located inside the location `On My iPad/QuickPoses`, no need to replace it each time if you don't absolutely need to.

 [<< Back][3]

 [1]: ../../../img/help/anatomy-gallery.png "Anatomy of a gallery"